 Stock up on a few basic recipes from your parents – you will save money when you shop if you know the ingredients you need to buy rather than wandering round and putting anything and everything into your trolley.

-Have a look at EcoFrenzy’s food section on ‘Before and during cooking’.
+Have a look at EcoFrenzy’s food sections –

 Students spend around £59-a-month at supermarkets and £54 on eating out and takeaways (according to recent research) – so although it is hard to resist a good takeaway after a night out to soak up the alcohol, try not to order in too often.

 Another great tip is to cook in groups.
 Rustling up a big meal is less work all-round and saves cash.
-Plus you get a bit of variety by eating other people’s specialities.
+Plus you have variety by eating other people’s specialities.